brandonreiley/DiceRoller/README.md

 # DiceRoller
 Dice rolling iOS app created using Swift in XCode.
 Click the roll button and the app will generate a random dice roll.
-Created by following a Udemy tutorial
+Created by following a Udemy tutorial.
+Assets courtesy of App Brewery.